vashishthask/mocktail/tcpcache/README.md

 * **Printing SOAP response:**
 If you don't want caching ON, you can switch that off using configuration.
-In that case, it works as tcpmon without GUI which is useful if you want to put a proxy in between your tcp source and target.
-This is useful to print SOAP responses.
+In that case, it works as tcpmon without GUI which is useful to print SOAP responses.

 ### Sample mocktailconfig.properties